Hunting Deer with Dogs

 They are providing public information and developing a process under current state law and County ordinances for responding to concerns.
 These departments include Animal Services, Emergency Communications (911), and the Office of the County Attorney.
 The Orange County Sheriff’s Office will respond to 911 calls and involve the Wildlife Resource Commission, Animal Services and other agencies as needed.
 Wildlife Dispatch may also be reached at 1-800-662-7137 for any hunting-related conflicts.

 - Hunting deer with dogs can produce conflicts within our community.
 The purpose of this information is to help minimize these conflicts.

 - Hunting deer with dogs in Orange County is exclusively governed by the legislature and state law.

 - Hunting deer with dogs is only allowed north of Interstate 85 in Orange County.

 - Session laws for Orange County prohibit hunting on private property without written permission regardless of whether the property is posted.

-- The Board of County Commissioners has in recent years pursued getting the NC legislature “to act to prohibit the hunting of deer with dogs in Orange County.”
+- The Board of County Commissioners has pursued getting the NC legislature “to act to prohibit the hunting of deer with dogs in Orange County.”
 The Board may or may not continue with these efforts in the future.